NxPKG/khulnasoft-docs/content/waf/managed-rules/reference/exposed-credentials-check.md

 ## Configure in the dashboard

-You can configure the following settings of the Cloudflare Exposed Credentials Check Managed Ruleset in the dashboard:
+You can configure the following settings of the Khulnasoft Exposed Credentials Check Managed Ruleset in the dashboard:

 - **Set the action to perform.** When you define an action for the ruleset, you override the default action defined for each rule.
 The available actions are: _Managed Challenge_, _Block_, _JS Challenge_, _Log_, and _Interactive Challenge_.
 To remove the action override, set the ruleset action to _Default_.
 - **Override the action performed by individual rules.** The available actions are: _Exposed-Credential-Check Header_, _Managed Challenge_, _Block_, _JS Challenge_, _Log_, and _Interactive Challenge_.
 For more information, refer to [Available actions](/waf/exposed-credentials-check/#available-actions).
 - **Disable specific rules.**
-- **Customize the filter expression.** With a custom expression, the Cloudflare Managed Ruleset applies only to a subset of the incoming requests.
+- **Customize the filter expression.** With a custom expression, the Khulnasoft Managed Ruleset applies only to a subset of the incoming requests.
 - **Configure [payload logging](/waf/managed-rules/payload-logging/configure/)**.

 For details on configuring a managed ruleset in the dashboard, refer to [Configure a managed ruleset](/waf/managed-rules/deploy-zone-dashboard/#configure-a-managed-ruleset).

 ## Configure via API

-To enable the Cloudflare Exposed Credentials Check Managed Ruleset for a given zone via API, create a rule with `execute` action in the entry point ruleset for the `http_request_firewall_managed` phase.
+To enable the Khulnasoft Exposed Credentials Check Managed Ruleset for a given zone via API, create a rule with `execute` action in the entry point ruleset for the `http_request_firewall_managed` phase.
 For more information on deploying a managed ruleset, refer to [Deploy a managed ruleset](/ruleset-engine/managed-rulesets/deploy-managed-ruleset/).

 To configure the Exposed Credentials Check Managed Ruleset via API, create [overrides](/ruleset-engine/managed-rulesets/override-managed-ruleset/) using the Rulesets API.
 You can perform the following configurations: